What is a Forensic Interview?

-Forensic interviews play a key role in whether or not the state is going to file charges against you.
-In order for the state to charge you with a crime, children’s disclosure must be done at a CAC.
+Forensic interviews play a key role in whether or not the state/district attorney’s office is going to file charges against you.
+In order for the state to charge you with a crime, the children’s testimony/disclosure must be done at a CAC.
 What was said by the accuser to their mom, dad, aunt, grandma, etc., does not matter.
-If he or she does not disclose at the Children’s Advocacy Center, the state will not be able to move forward with charging you with a crime (so long as there were no eyewitnesses).
+If he or she does not disclose at a National Children’s Advocacy Center, the state will not be able to move forward with charging you with a crime (so long as there were no eyewitnesses).
 If the state does move forward with charging you with a crime, the girl or boy making the accusations will be provided a family advocate.

-This type of questioning can be done by individuals, other than staff members, at a CAC.
-Forensic interviews can be performed by an attorney, a police officer, or anyone who has been properly trained in forensic interviewing.
-The interviews are typically video recorded, but depending on the county, some Prosecutors can opt out of videotaping children.
+This type of questioning can be done by individuals other than staff members at a CAC.
+Forensic interviews can be performed by an attorney, a police officer, or anyone who has been properly trained in forensic interviewing techniques.
+The interviews are typically video recorded, but, depending on the county, some prosecutors can opt out of videotaping children.

-Oftentimes, children have had medical attention or help prior to arriving at the CAC.
-Medical attention, when it comes to abuse, is nolt unusual.
+Oftentimes, children have had a medical examination or help prior to arriving at the CAC.
+Medical attention, when it comes to abuse, is not unusual.
 The children’s medical history is a topic that can be discussed at a CAC.

 WHO CAN OBSERVE?

 The forensic interviewing process is observed by a number of different people who make up the “Multidisciplinary Team.”
-The Team Members consist of Law enforcement, child protective services, i.e. health and human services, a lawyer from the state (can be there, but is not required to be there) and staff that work at the CAC.
+The team members consist of law enforcement, child protective services, i.e. health and human services, a lawyer from the state can be there, but is not required to be there, and staff that work at the CAC.
 A defense attorney is NOT allowed to be present for an interview.
-That being said, Nicole will eventually know what was said because that information must be in a police report as part of the police investigation.
+That being said, the defense attorney will eventually know what was said because that information must be in a police report as part of the police investigation.
 The children’s parents can not watch or hear the interview at all.

 WHAT CRIMES TYPICALLY MAKE USE OF A CAC?

-The type of crimes that use the forensic interviewing process are typically Sexual Assault Crimes and Child Abuse crimes.
-If someone under the age of 16 claims to have been sexually abused, nine out of ten times they will be asked by the detective to go to a CAC to disclose their accusations.
+The type of crimes that use the forensic interviewing process are typically sexual assault crimes and child abuse crimes (child maltreatment).
+If someone under the age of 16 claims to have been sexually abused, 9 out of 10 times they will be asked by the detective to go to a CAC to disclose their accusations.

-- 1st Degree Criminal Sexual Conduct often has a person under the age of 13 that is making the allegations.
-Therefore, it is imperative that he or she has an opportunity to tell their story, involving penetration in a non bias environment.
+- 1st degree criminal sexual conduct often has a person under 13 years of age that is making the allegations.
+Therefore, it is imperative that he or she has an opportunity to tell their story involving what is sexual penetration in a non-bias environment.

-- 2nd Degree Criminal Sexual Conduct often has a person who is 13 to 15 years old making the allegations of a sexual touching.
+- 2nd degree criminal sexual conduct often involves a person 13 thru 15 years old making the allegations of a sexual touching (see what is offensive touching).
 A CAC is the best, unbiased place for a disclosure.

-- 3rd Criminal Sexual Conduct involves penetration of a person between the ages of 13 to 15.
-Again, a CAC is the best place for a person of this age with allegations of penetration to go and be heard.
+- 3rd degree criminal sexual conduct involves sexual penetration of a person 13 thru 15 years of age.
+Again, a CAC is the best place for a person of this age with allegations of sexual penetration to go and be heard.

 Attorney Nicole Blank Becker has been specially trained in forensic interviewing.
-As the prior Chief of the Child and Sexual Abuse Unit, she has attended thousands of them.
+As the prior Chief of the Child Abuse and Sexual Abuse Unit, she has attended thousands of them.
 In fact, she has conducted hundreds of them herself.
-She knows all of the ins and outs of an advocacy center.
-She knows the proper way an interview should be conducted.
+She knows all of the ins and outs of a National Children’s Advocacy Center, and she knows the proper way an interview should be conducted.